cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 that I almost give for granted that everybody has embraced them too.

-While it's true that most ember devs has started using them, I've seen that many people haven't fully grasped all it's potential and the new patterns they enable, so I want to explain them a bit more, starting from the basics and going towards more advanced patterns.
+While it's true that most ember devs has started using them, I've seen that many people haven't fully grasped all its potential and the new patterns they enable, so I want to explain them a bit more, starting from the basics and going towards more advanced patterns.

 <!-- more -->